If you’re a teenager, there’s a good chance that you’re always looking for new ways to keep yourself entertained.

 Story Pirates is a great option if you’re into podcasts for kids or comedy podcasts.
 This show takes stories written by kids and turns them into hilarious sketches that will make you laugh out loud.

 Winner of the 2020 iHeartRadio award for Best Kids and Family Podcast, The Story Pirates Podcast is one of the top three kids and family podcasts in the world.
 Featuring songs and sketches based on stories written by kids, special guests include top talents like Julie Andrews, Kristen Bell, Billy Eichner, Lin-Manuel Miranda, Dax Shepard, Bowen Yang, Paul Scheer, Claire Danes, John Oliver, David Schwimmer, and Lake Bell.
-A great option for young teens.
+An excellent choice for young teens.

 Stuff You Missed in History Class